Classic Readings in Philosophy

 Part Four: Knowledge Plato KNOWLEDGE IS RECOLLECTION Aristotle A WRITING TABLET Augustine THE POSSIBILITY OF DECEPTION René Descartes DOUBT AND CERTAINTY John Locke KNOWLEDGE DERIVES FROM EXPERIENCE Gottfried Leibniz DEEP INSIDE Mary Astell DEGREES OF CLEARNESS David Hume MATTERS OF FACT AND RELATIONS OF IDEAS Immanuel Kant THE POSSIBILITY OF EXPERIENCE Charles S. Peirce THE FIXATION OF BELIEF

 Part Five: God A. Can God’s Existence Be Proved Based on Experience?
 Plato THE BEGINNING OF EVERYTHING Thomas Aquinas THE FIVE WAYS Gottfried Leibniz SUFFICIENT REASON George Berkeley THE AUTHOR OF NATURE William Paley THE WATCHMAKER ARGUMENT David Hume AGAINST THE WATCHMAKER ARGUMENT B. Can God’s Existence Be Proved Independent of Experience?
 Anselm of Canterbury THE EXISTENCE OF GOD René Descartes THE IDEA OF GOD Anne Conway ON GOD David Hume WHY IS THERE SOMETHING RATHER THAN NOTHING?
 C. Why Do Suffering and Evil Exist?
-Gottfried Leibniz THE EXISTENCE OF EVIL AND SUFFERING George Hayward Joyce THE PROBLEM OF EVIL David Hume SUFFERING AND EVIL D. Belief Blaise Pascal THE WAGER Damaris Cudworth Masham A NATURAL INSCRIPTION Friedrich Nietzsche GOD IS DEAD William K. Clifford THE ETHICS OF BELIEF William James THE WILL TO BELIEVE
+Gottfried Leibniz THE EXISTENCE OF EVIL AND SUFFERING George Hayward Joyce THE PROBLEM OF EVIL David Hume SUFFERING AND EVIL D. Belief Blaise Pascal THE WAGER Damaris Cudworth Masham A NATURAL INSCRIPTION Friedrich Nietzsche THE END OF AN IDEA William K. Clifford THE ETHICS OF BELIEF William James THE WILL TO BELIEVE

 Part Six: Mind and Body René Descartes MIND AND BODY Margaret Cavendish A DOUBLE PERCEPTION Anne Conway ONE AND THE SAME THING William James DOES CONSCIOUSNESS EXIST?
 John Locke IDENTITY AND DIVERSITY David Hume I AM A BUNDLE OF PERCEPTIONS